 And if you ever need a little push, check back on this post on podcasts statistics for inspiration!

 Here’s a summary of the podcast statistics for 2021:

-- There are currently 850,000 active podcasts and over 30 million podcast episodes.
+- There are currently over two million podcasts and more than 48 million podcast episodes.

-- More than half of all US consumers above the age of 12 listen to podcasts.
+- Nearly six in ten US consumers above the age of 12 have listened to a podcast.